 Orostachys chanetii (H. Lév.)
 A. Berger

-Sedum chanetii (basionym), Sedum fimbriatum var. chanetii, Sedum pyramidale
+Sedum chanetii, Sedum fimbriatum var. chanetii, Sedum pyramidale

 How to Grow and Care

-As with most similar genera of Crassulaceae family, this plant can survive in fairly poor soil, so long as it is well draining.
-This genera is very cold-hardy and can survive temperatures to -30 °F (-34 °C).
-Allow soil to dry to the touch between waterings, and avoid getting water on the rosettes.
-Orostachys requires some bright light.
-This plant doesn’t tolerate high humidity well.
-It grows actively in spring and summer.
+As with most similar genera of the Crassulaceae family, this plant can survive in fairly poor soil so long as it is well-draining.
+This genera is very cold-hardy and can survive temperatures of -30 °F (-34 °C).
+Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
+Orostachys actively grow in spring and summer.
+It requires some bright light and does not tolerate high humidity well.

 - Back to genus Orostachys

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus